-Avignon, France.
-A city that looks as if it is straight out of a storybook.
+Avignon is a city that looks as if it is straight out of a storybook.

 Large, limestone cathedrals and towers sit high above the curves and nooks of the winding river city.
 Music blares from festivals that line the city streets during the summers.